henrik/dotfiles/README.markdown

     git clone --depth 1 https://github.com/junegunn/fzf.git ~/.fzf
     ~/.fzf/install

+At the time of writing, Vim will complain without fzf.
+TODO: Make it optional?

 Don't forget to **replace the name and email in gitconfig** if you're not Henrik :p